A primer on optimal transport for causal inference with observational data: Instrumental variable models: identification, bounds, robustness

 where $\mathcal{P}^*$ is a set of probability measures on the joint path space of the processes $Y_x(u)$ and $X_z(u)$, and $Y_{X_z(u)}(u)$ is the process based on a realization of the process $X_z(u)$ for given $u$.
 In words, the optimization problem tries to find a corresponding measure $P_U$ on path space which maximizes (for an upper bound) or minimizes (for a lower bound) the average structural effect $\Lambda(X\to Y)$ under the restriction that $P_U$ induces counterfactual processes $Y_x$ and $X_z$ whose induced joint law coincides with the \emph{observable} marginal $F_{Y,X|Z=z}$.

-The problem \eqref{eq:bound_equation} is a generalized optimal transport problem on path spaces.
+The problem \eqref{eq:bound_equation} is a generalized optimal transport problem on path spaces, similar to the \emph{stochastic optimal transport problem} \citep{mikami2021stochastic}.
 To see the connection, suppose that $Z$ can only take two values, $z$ and $z'$.
 In this case, \eqref{eq:bound_equation} requires to find a joint measure for $([Y,X]_z,[Y,X]_{z'})$ such that the marginals coincide with the observable marginal measures $P_{Y,X|Z=z}$ and $P_{Y,X|Z=z'}$.
 For more general $Z$, it becomes the problem on path measures.
-It is very closely related to---but more general than---problems from statistical physics, in particular large particle dynamics \citep[e.g.][]{dawsont1987large, follmer1988random, cattiaux1995large}.
+It is very closely related to---but more general than---problems from statistical physics, in particular large particle dynamics \citep[e.g.][]{dawsont1987large, follmer1988random, cattiaux1995large}, the HWI inequality \citep{gentil2020entropic}, and Csiz\'ar projections \citep{csiszar1975divergence}.
 The considered problem is more general, because the objective expression only depends on $Y$ and $X$, while the marginals are for $Y,X,$ and $Z$.
+These connections seem to be extremely tantalizing and fruitful for future research at the intersection of optimal control, causal inference, and statistical physics, with optimal transport being the bridge.

 So far, only a rather inefficient sampling method has been proposed to solve this problem in practice \citep{gunsilius2019path}, for a very general set of processes $Y_x, X_z$. \cite{kilbertus2020class} provide a clever efficient estimator by simplifying the problem: instead of requiring a replication of the entire marginal distribution in the constraint, they essentially replicate moments of the data, turning the problem into a generalized method of moments problem.
 While this provides a robust and efficient estimator, it does not solve the original causal inference problem.
+A promising direction is entropic regularization: by adding a relative entropy penalty, the infinite-dimensional linear program can be transformed into a multi-marginal Schr\"odinger bridge problem, which admits tractable approximations with convergence guarantees \citep{gunsilius2025schrodinger}.
+This approach is the first that makes the solution to \eqref{eq:bound_equation} feasible, statistically and computationally.

 Furthermore, this setup seems like a useful generalization of classical optimal transport problems to measures on path spaces, whose analysis is likely to provide new insights and connections in the mathematical theory of optimal transportation.
 In the finite setting, i.e., where $X$ and $Z$ are supported on finitely many points, the problem reduces to a simple finite-dimensional linear program, which has been analyzed recently in statistics \citep{klatt2022limit} and econometrics \citep{fang2023inference}.